Dinner With A View: 24 London Restaurants With A Side of Scenery

 Coppa Club sits right on the Thames by Tower Bridge, and although the restaurant’s interiors are lovely, with tall windows to soak up the views, their riverside terrace can be enjoyed all year round thanks to their famed winter igloos.

-In summer however, the terrace gets a floral makeover.
-Think tunnels of pink flowers, palm trees, and private pods veiled in pretty pink bougainvillea.
+In summer, however, the terrace gets a floral makeover.
+Think tunnels of pink flowers, palm trees, and private pods veiled in pretty pink bougainvillaea.
 Head here to get an eyeful of panoramic London views as you graze on small plates and sip on chilled rosé.

 Get an eyeful of panoramic London views as you graze on small plates and sip on chilled rosé.